ssg-wsg/Community/guides/readme.md

          Key in (Base64) : <Generated Encryption Key>
          Original String :  <Payload (Request) to encrypt> -> Trigger Encrypt

-- Use Postman or Curl to call the API
+- Use Postman, Curl or SampleCode.js (In sampleCode folder) to call the API
 - Copy the **Encrypted String** and use in **Body** of API request

 5. To test Decryption of Response (if encrypted)